omeka/omeka-s-enduser/docs/modules/mapping.md

 Note that the default bounds will ignore any location markers.
 For example, if you set bounds around Spain, but your item's marker is pinned to Antarctica, the map will display Spain and users will have to search for the marker manually.

 You cannot set marker labels or marker images in CSV Import.
+You cannot import the coordinates for map shapes in CSV Import.

 You cannot [batch-edit](../content/items.md#batch-actions) mapping values after items are in your system, only edit them manually one item at a time, or batch-revise mapping data using CSV Import.